Wirecloud/wirecloud/docs/source/devel.rst

 Activating a theme
 ~~~~~~~~~~~~~~~~~~
 At a given point of time there can be just one active theme for all the users
-o a EzWeb instance.
+o a Wirecloud instance.
 This may change in the future so we can allow the users
 to specify a different theme.

 They way the active theme is selected is by using a option in the settings.py
 file.
 That option is called `THEME_ACTIVE` and its value should be the name
 of the Python package that contains the theme.
-EzWeb will try to import the
+Wirecloud will try to import the
 theme using the `__import__` function so it's very important that the theme
 directory is located somewhere in your PYTHONPATH.